-We give an engraving of a novel marking pen, called by two kinds of ink at once, the pen being provided with a longitudinal partition to prevent the mixing of the two inks.
+We give an engraving of a novel marking pen, called by the inventor "the chromatic," from the fact of its using Poynor, both of Franklin, Tenn.
+The draw bar of the car two kinds of ink at once, the pen being provided with a longitudinal partition to prevent the mixing of the two inks.
 Each part of the pen is also made to put each kind of ink on the paper in delicately shaded lines, so that with one stroke lettering may be made of two different colors that would be impossible with the old pen or a brush.
 The pen is especially adapted to lettering all kinds of show cards, notices, bulletins, signs, for making headings, etc. It is also excellent for writing mottoes, texts, etc. This invention was recently patented by Mr. J. W. Stoakes, of Milan, O.